gloaysa/whatsplaying/README.md

 [] - Display playlists.
 [] - Add the ability to start albums/playlists.
 [] - Display art from external services (tidal).
-[] - Allow configuration of Album library carousel time between slides.
+[x] - Allow configuration of Album library carousel time between slides.
 [x] - Allow configuration to autostart Album library if nothing is playing for 5 seconds.

 ### Environment Variables